mindspore.dataset.vision.AutoContrast

 class mindspore.dataset.vision.AutoContrast(cutoff=0.0, ignore=None)[source]

-Apply automatic contrast on input image.
-This operation calculates histogram of image, reassign cutoff percent of the lightest pixels from histogram to 255, and reassign cutoff percent of the darkest pixels from histogram to 0.
+Automatically adjusts the contrast on the input image.
+This operation calculates the histogram of the image, reassigns cutoff percent of the lightest pixels from the histogram to 255, and reassigns cutoff percent of the darkest pixels from the histogram to 0.

 Parameters